LetsForm API Reference

 Fields are the smallest building block of LetsForm, the following are the common properties for all fields.
 More properties

-See the complete list of parameters for each component: input-text, toggle, select, group, two-columns, three-columns, columns, array, input-number, slider, date, checkbox, checkbox-group, radio-group, input-tag, input-mask, textarea, rate, placeholder, multiselect, placeholder-image, button, divider, datetime, tabs, radio-tile, upload, buttons-toggle-group, steps, esm-module, time, hidden.
+See the complete list of parameters for each component: input-text, toggle, select, group, two-columns, three-columns, columns, array, input-number, slider, date, checkbox, checkbox-group, radio-group, input-tag, input-mask, textarea, rate, placeholder, multiselect, placeholder-image, button, divider, datetime, tabs, radio-tile, upload, buttons-toggle-group, steps, esm-module, time, hidden, currency.

 For example: